mobify/workshop--adaptivejs-site/README.md

     Save the `_style.scss` header SCSS file and close it.

     We have the header layout set up.
-Let's add to menu and the cart buttons to fill in this layout.
+Let's add the menu and the cart buttons to fill in this layout.

 5. In your editor app, in the `app/components` folder, create a new `button` directory, then `_style.scss` SCSS file within it.